 Cervical mucus is a substance that forms in the cervix and is discharged through the vagina; it is also known as cervical fluid or discharge.
 Throughout the menstrual cycle, the amount and consistency of cervical mucus changes, as it's closely linked to fertility.

 There are several indicators in your body that signal what stage of your cycle you're in.
 The two main indicators taken into consideration by Natural Cycles are basal body temperature and LH (Luteinizing Hormone) when calculating your fertile window and ovulation.
 You can read more about this here.

 In the Natural Cycles app, you can track these indicators, along with cervical mucus.

 While cervical mucus can be a fertility indicator, our algorithm doesn't take it into account when calculating your fertility.
 Your temperature is the main indicator for detecting ovulation.
 However, tracking cervical mucus in the app is an excellent way for you to learn more about your unique cycle.

 It may take 3 to 4 months of daily checks to see ovulation patterns.
-It's best to start learning how to track cervical mucus with the help of an expert, like a doctor, nurse, or a family planning counselor, because it can be hard to learn on your own and all our bodies are different.
+It's best to start learning how to track cervical mucus with the help of an expert, like a doctor, nurse, or a family planning counselor, because it can be hard to learn on your own as all our bodies are different.

 Adding your Cervical Mucus into the app

 The amount of cervical mucus can be added into the app in the 'Add Data' page screen by choosing between None, Light, Medium, or Heavy.
 You can also enter the consistency of your cervical fluids by selecting Sticky, Creamy, Eggwhite, or Watery.
 As shown in the screenshot below:

 How cervical mucus changes throughout your cycle